“The only thing uglier than an ugly cell tower, is an ugly cell tower lease agreement.”

 - As a potential cell tower landlord, you need to gather as much “market intel” before starting to negotiate with the cell tower company or cellular carrier.
 Remember the deck of cards is always stacked against you, even if you’re a seasoned real estate professional.
 There are several factors that can drive the price up such as property elevation, carrier coverage area, zoning classifications, and surrounding neighborhood.
 Bottom line is the less choices they have to place the cell tower, the better that is for you.

-- Is your wireless lease a direct carrier lease with Verizon Wireless, US Cellular, T-Mobile, AT&T or DISH Network, or is there a local cell tower company or developer building the tower to be sold or assigned to a company like American Tower, Crown Castle or SBA Communications, and will the carrier be their subtenant?
-If so, there may not be as much “meat on the bone”with your rent payment as you may think, and the deal cannot be structured the same way as a straight carrier lease would.
+- Is your wireless lease a direct carrier lease with Verizon Wireless, US Cellular, T-Mobile, AT&T or DISH Network, or is there a local cell tower company or developer building the tower to be sold or assigned to a company like American Tower, Crown Castle or SBA Communications, and will the cellular carrier be their subtenant?
+If so, there may not be as much “meat on the bone” with your rent payment as you may think, and the deal cannot be structured the same way as a straight carrier lease would.

 - Find out which cellular carrier subtenant the cell tower developer is building the site for.
 Go down to your local building of planning department and see who has proposed cellular sites recently in your area.
 Bring them a box of donuts, it can go a long way.